jamalhansen/personal-goals/README.md

 - [x] Have an Alamo Code Hangout
 - [x] Setup Alamo Code YouTube channel
 - [ ] Look into west side Alamo Code meetup
+- [x] Make video to help people get started with Learn Python the Hard Way
+- [x] Make video to help people use PythonAnywhere with Learn Python The Hard WAy so they can do it at the library

 ## Next Week
 - [ ] Create seven 3x5s